-We invest in strategies and interventions that have a particularly high return on investment (100x North Star ROI).
-These strategies currently include creating opportunities for individuals, improving labor market efficiency, and strengthening collective action among key stakeholders.
+We invest in strategies and interventions that have a high return on investment as measured by our North Star.
 More about our definition of return on investment can be found here.

-GitLab Foundation operates on an invite-only basis, and does not accept unsolicited proposals.
+GitLab Foundation operates on an invite-only basis, and does not accept unsolicited proposals except through a small number of topical open RFPs announced each year.

 Taking a Thesis-Driven Approach: To maximize cycles of learning that improve our strategy and outcomes, we have developed an initial investment “thesis” structure.
 We believe that by concentrating our grantmaking around certain areas of inquiry, or theses, we will learn more and become more effective over time.

-Our initial theses include two geographic focuses (i.e., locations where, due to economic, social, and political factors, we feel we have the potential to deliver outsized North Star outcomes) and two thematic areas of interest.
-In the future we may also develop population-specific theses.
+Our initial theses include a targeted geographic focus on three countries (i.e., locations where, due to economic, social, and political factors, we feel we have the potential to deliver outsized North Star outcomes) and thematic areas within those geographies.
+We plan to add population-specific strategies in each market in 2025.

 The GitLab Foundation supports evidence-building activities in two ways, which we will begin piloting in late FY24: